ticofab/gesturematch/README.md

 The SDK and demos are available at the CloudMatch github account.

+Applications that use GestureMatch are:

+- [Perfect Earth Collector](https://play.google.com/store/apps/details?id=io.cloudmatch.perfectearth.cards): trade cards pinching across screens.
+- [CloudMatch DEMO](https://play.google.com/store/apps/details?id=io.cloudmatch.demo&hl=en): shows the possibilities enabled by this technology.

-This project makes intense use of WebSockets.
+This project makes use of WebSockets.

+Please check the [GestureMatch wiki](https://github.com/ticofab/gesturematch/wiki) to learn how to build and use this project.

 ## LICENSE